pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 Even to non-technical people, paying for subscriptions makes intuitive sense when the product requires a server for helpful things like file uploads, public URLs, and real-time collaboration.
 But the per-user-cost of running a production [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) server is basically zero.
 Counter-intuitively, what you're really paying for is the considerable effort and expertise that it takes to keep full-featured software running reliably and continuously-improving.

-That's part of the reason why I increased prices over the years as the app became grew in capability and complexity.
+That's part of the reason why I increased prices over the years as the app grew in capability and complexity.

 # How I Priced Kinopio